AnthonyBloomer/daftlistings/README.rst

 daftlistings
 ============

-A web scraper for daft.ie.
+A web scraper that enables programmatic interaction with daft.ie.
 Tested on Python 2.7 and Python 3.5.2

 Install
 -------